inferio-2004/inferio-2004/README.md

 I enjoy working at the intersection of intelligent algorithms and efficient infrastructure.

 ## 💼 What I'm Working On
-- Developing cutting-edge AI-powered backend applications
-- Building interactive fullstack web applications
-- Contributing to open-source projects in AI and robotics
+Building AI-driven backend systems, full-stack interactive applications, and scalable data/APIs, while contributing to open-source AI and robotics projects.
-- Designing scalable APIs and efficient data pipelines

 ## 🛠️ Tools & Technologies
 - **Languages:** Python, C++, C, Java, JavaScript